 Overview of setting up private services access for your network

-When you configure a Cloud SQL instance to use private IP for the first time on a specific network, you follow this general process to set up private services access for that network.
-The Cloud SQL instance creation process in the Google Cloud Platform Console guides you through the steps.
+When you configure private IP connectivity for the first time on a specific VPC network, you need to perform a one-time procedure to set up private services access for that network.
+The Cloud SQL instance creation process in the Google Cloud Platform Console guides you through the following steps:

 Select the VPC network where the resources you want to connect from are located.